SeokLeeUS/behavioral_cloning/README.md

 # **Behavioral Cloning**

-## Writeup Template

-### You can use this file as a template for your writeup if you want to submit it as a markdown file, but feel free to use some other method and submit a pdf if you prefer.
+## This project is to train model to steer the simulation vehicle to be on right track. input to the model measurement is steering angle.
+The vehicle images are collected alongside the steering angle turn.
 ---

 **Behavioral Cloning Project**

 The goals / steps of this project are the following:
-* Use the simulator to collect data of good driving behavior
+* Use the simulator to collect data of good driving behavior (steering angle, image)
+* read data and pre-processing
 * Build, a convolution neural network in Keras that predicts steering angles from images
 * Train and validate the model with a training and validation set
 * Test that the model successfully drives around track one without leaving the road